GulliverJ/UCL_IRDM_2017_G35/Parser/README.md

  where there is a single entry for every word in the vocabulary of all HTML files in the given directory.
 * `HTMLParser` is an object that will take the name of an HTML file that is stored locally and will read the HTML file.
 It then parses it into a dictionary (items are detailed below).
 It also has a method which will parse a query into its constituent tokens.

 This was developed in a virtual environment.
 Dependencies are given in "requirements.txt".
+Install by running `pip3 install -r requirements.txt`.

 ## HTML2Index
 An object can be created by: